timacdonald/json-api/README.md

 - [ ] mention no hard promise to support named parameters
 - [ ] update docs
 - [ ] Links, etc
-- [ ] Available relationships
 - [ ] Pagination tests
 - [ ] collection counts
 - [ ] allow filtering of attributes and relationships via "when" helpers.
-This should be possible outside the relationship closure so that it is filtered from the "availableRelationsips" as well as internally
 - [ ] Document that this is to be used in conjunction with Spatie Query Builder
 - [ ] document why whenLoaded isn't great
 - [ ] How to handle single resources loading / allow listing (can we PR Spatie Query Builder for this or does it already support it?).